-Step 4: Time to dig into the text.
-Pass out the worksheet to your students and review the directions.
-The end goal here is to get students to examine Hemingway's descriptions of the café and figure out how this contributes to the mood and themes of this stor'y.
+<strong>Step 4:</strong> Time to dig into the text.
+Pass out the worksheet and review the directions.
+The goal here is to get students to examine Hemingway's description of the café and figure out how this contributes to the story's mood and themes.
 You can have them work on this independently, in partners or groups, or even for homework.
 Whatever you prefer.

-Step 5: After the worksheets are filled out, have students write an analytical paragraph based on their answer to the question "Why does Hemingway use the café as the story's primary setting?"
-'Students should use a revised version of the sentence they wrote at the bottom of their T-charts as a topic sentence.
+<strong>Step 5:</strong> After the worksheets are filled out, have students write an analytical paragraph based on their answer to the question "Why does Hemingway use the café as the story's primary setting?"
+We're thinking about 150 words here.

+Students should use a revised version of the sentence they wrote at the bottom of their T-charts as a topic sentence.

 Students should then use the analysis completed within the T-Chart to support the argument they make in the topic sentence.
 Look for those text citations.